axone-protocol/docs/docs/nft-tutorial/en.md

 ## Prerequisites

-You've purchased OKP4 SAFT and to thank you, you've been given a [$STARS](https://www.stargaze.zone/) address and a [mnemonic](https://en.bitcoin.it/wiki/Seed_phrase).
+To thank you for investing in OKP4, the team has decided to offer you a unique [NFT](https://en.wikipedia.org/wiki/Non-fungible_token)!

+This NFT is part of a collection of 75 NFTs that represent the first SAFT edition.
+It is a proof of involvement in the project at its beginning.
+It has no legal value.
+It can be exchanged, and you are free to do what you want with it.
+It may or may not entitle you to future benefits.

+This NFT is held in a personal [Stargaze](https://www.stargaze.zone/) address we created specifically for you.
+This address is controlled by a private key that takes the form of a [mnemonic](https://en.bitcoin.it/wiki/Seed_phrase).

+But nothing proves you that we will get rid of that private key once we shared it to you, you must transfer it to a wallet you created yourself.

-This address is associated with an [NFT](https://en.wikipedia.org/wiki/Non-fungible_token) this tutorial is about how to transfer it to your personal wallet.
+This tutorial will help you find you're NFT and transfer it to your personal wallet.

 ## Get Keplr

 If it's not already done you should get Keplr : <https://www.keplr.app/>
-Un can use either of this following solutions:
+You can use either of this following solutions:

 - [Keplr Extension](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap) for [Google chrome](https://www.google.com/chrome/index.html) or [Brave](https://brave.com/) browsers.
 - [Keplr wallet for Iphone](https://apps.apple.com/us/app/keplr-wallet)